We are so excited to invite your school to the Woburn Challenge 2018-19 on-site finals!

 General Format and rules

-- Junior Division: This division is for students new to computer programming, and will be roughly easier than the junior division of the Canadian Computing Competition.
+Junior Division: This division is for students relatively new to computer programming, and will be somewhat harder than the junior division of the Canadian Computing Competition.
 Junior competitors should have started taking computer science courses and should be familiar with if-statements, loops, strings, and basic logic and math.
+It will have roughly the same difficulty as the intermediate division of this year's four online Woburn Challenge rounds.

-- Senior Division: This division is for experienced students who wish to be challenged.
+Senior Division: This division is for experienced students who wish to be challenged.
 It will be as hard as or slightly harder than the senior division of the Canadian Computing Competition.
 Senior competitors should be well-acquainted with some more advanced techniques, algorithms, and data structures.
 Experience with concepts such as recursion, trees, geometry, dynamic programming, and graph theory will be useful for Senior division problems.
+It will have roughly the same difficulty as the senior division of this year's four online Woburn Challenge rounds.

 What to bring?